 We have a responsibility to change this narrative in Greater Cincinnati.
 It will take all of us — health care providers, local health departments, business leaders, community leaders, educational systems and legislators — to first acknowledge these racial disparities and begin this journey toward health equity, where all people have the opportunity to reach their healthiest potential.
 And, where stories like Shalon’s are no longer commonplace.

-Kiana R. Trabue, MPH currently serves as Executive Director for The Health Collaborative, where she leads Greater Cincinnati/Northern Kentucky’s collective impact on health agenda, branded Gen-H or The Health Generation.
+Kiana R. Trabue, MPH is Executive Director of Gen-H for The Health Collaborative.
 In this role she provides leadership, strategic direction and oversight for Gen-H, which is focused on activating data driven solutions to reduce the impact of chronic disease and build a care system that’s healthy by design.
 At home, Kiana is a loving and devoted mother, daughter, sister, niece, cousin, and friend to many.